cretney/piglatinize-service/README.md

   4. Run docker-compose down to terminate the container

 ### Client Script
-    1. From the script directory run test_api.py to send bulk requests to the API
+  1. From the script directory run api_calls.py to send bulk requests to the API
+  2. Add strings to strings_to_piglatinize.txt to make additional requests
-    2. Be sure to set the port correctly do distinguish between the Docker container or local development
+  3. Be sure to set the port correctly do distinguish between the Docker container or local development

+### Testing
+  1. Run pytest from the root of the project